-We would like to invite all interested parties of The Hague Network – lawyers, judges, politicians and parents to come together and reflect on the practical workings of this law and to come up with solutions.
-We have selected some key areas that need attention.
-We welcome your input and if you can support our proposals please add your name to our petition!
-We hope that these points will be discussed in October in depth so this is just the start of the conversation.
+We would like to invite all interested parties – lawyers, judges, politicians and parents to come together and reflect on the practical workings of this law and to come up with solutions.
+We have selected some key areas of concern.

 Three key Issues surrounding Habitual Residence